UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Give `unlockAfterWins` to ALL slots.

+- Make slot-spawner-item descriptions direct.
+- "Spawns a golden slot" X NO NO NO.
+- "Spawns a slot that multiplies points, but costs money to use"

+- Make pink-slot not work on food-items

+- 5-ball is too cluttered. make it simpler; remove one of the records

+- 6-ball: (Could replace shop-slots with green-shop-slots...?)

+- JOJO FEEDBACK:
+More items should have adjacency interactions.
+(For example axe-items, or scythe-items)
+^^^ this is what makes stuff interesting

+- Shovel items: Make them Pulse/Reroll slots, and earn a lot of points (remove the scaling)

 - Add golden-trout item (Steals $15, makes slots earn $1)

 - SLOT: Cloth slot